Waluigi6/Kkutu/README.md

-This project was inspired by a game Jay showed me in class and I recreated it with my own skills + AI
+This project was inspired by a game Jaeheon Jeong who has a cool youtube channel called JayJeongEdits showed me in class and I recreated it with my own skills + AI and then I invited Jay but he hasn't done anything yet and James is looking at the code on the computer next to me and making the programs better.
+Hi James if you are looking at this 👋